-Duke University Semester Program:
+Duke University Semester Program

-Cooperative Program in Environmental Studies:
+Cooperative Program in Environmental Management

-Wittenberg offers a 3-2 program in Environmental Management with Dukeâ€™s Nicholas School of the Environment and Earth Sciences.
+Wittenberg offers a 3-2 program in Environmental Management with Duke's Nicholas School of the Environment.
 This program leads to a professional degree - the Master of Environmental Management (MEM).
 Although there are several tracks within the MEM program, our students interested in marine science often find the Coastal Environmental Management program of particular interest.
-Students who participate in this program spend their first three years at Wittenberg completing the general education program and a significant number of courses in their major, including the prerequisite courses required for admission to the Nicholas School of the Environment and Earth Science.
+Students who participate in this program spend their first three years at Wittenberg completing the general education program and a significant number of courses in their major, including the prerequisite courses required for admission to the Nicholas School.
 Students then apply for admission to the program at Duke.
-Upon acceptance to Duke, students begin work on a masterâ€™s degree in environmental management.
-After completing the first year at Dukeâ€™s Nicholas School of the Environment and Earth Sciences, students receive the Bachelor of Arts from Wittenberg.
+Upon acceptance to Duke, students begin work on a master's degree in environmental management.
+After completing the first year at Duke's Nicholas School, students receive the bachelor's degree from Wittenberg.
 This program is particularly appropriate for students interested in environmental management of coastal systems or marine policy.

-Independent Research Projects
+Recent Independent Research Projects